-Reference Tactical action Comment

-Liaise with the other commanders of responding agencies to establish a communications plan to warn, inform and advise people about a major incident New Ensure that relevant operational and fire control personnel are regularly briefed about the current information and advice that should be provided to the public about the major incident New Maintain a log of the information that was provided to the public about the major incident, the channels used, by whom and when New 20510 Be aware of and implement local communication protocols for a major incident Amend Use appropriate communication channels to warn, inform and advise people about a major incident New Use established arrangements with local companies or organisations to help deliver information and advice to the public about a major incident New Ensure the release of sensitive information about a major incident is strictly controlled New
+Reference Tactical action Comment Liaise with the other commanders of responding agencies to establish a communications plan to warn, inform and advise people about a major incident New Ensure that relevant operational and fire control personnel are regularly briefed about the current information and advice that should be provided to the public about the major incident New Maintain a log of the information that was provided to the public about the major incident, the channels used, by whom and when New 20510 Be aware of and implement local communication Agree protocols for a major incidentfor sharing information and brief relevant personnel Amend Use appropriate communication channels to warn, inform and advise people about a major incident New Use established arrangements with local companies or organisations to help deliver information and advice to the public about a major incident New Ensure the release of sensitive information about a major incident is strictly controlled New

-757 Control measure - Seek assistance for dealing with people: Major incidents
+Control measure - Plan reception centres Seek assistance for dealing with people: Major incidents

-- This control measure should be read in conjunction with Seek assistance for dealing with people - 760 CONTROL MEASURE KNOWLEDGE - 761 Depending on the scale and nature of the major incident, suitable locations and logistics for the 762 reception of large numbers of people may need to be identified and arranged. - Local pre-planning should identify reception centres, such as survivor reception centres, emergency rest centres and humanitarian assistance centres, which are designed to cater for the needs of all people involved in a major incident. - Local authorities work with statutory and specialist agencies and the voluntary sector; these organisations can provide assistance at a major incident that requires additional logistical and public support.
-Agencies include: - 769 Voluntary Sector Civil Protection Forum - 770 British Red Cross Emergency Response - 771 Disaster Action - 772 The Salvation Army - 773 Samaritans
+This control measure should be read in conjunction with Seek assistance for dealing with people

+Depending on the scale and nature of the major incident, suitable locations and logistics for the safe-reception of large numbers of people may need to be identified and arranged.

+Local pre-planning should identify reception centres, such as survivor reception centres, emergency rest centres and humanitarian assistance centres, which are designed to cater for the needs of all people involved in a major incident.

+Local authorities work with statutory and specialist agencies and the voluntary sector; these organisations can provide assistance at a major incident that requires additional logistical and public support.
+Agencies include:

+- Voluntary Sector Civil Protection Forum

+- British Red Cross Emergency Response

+- Disaster Action

+- The Salvation Army

+- Samaritans

-- 774 St John Ambulance
+- St John Ambulance

-- 775 St John Ambulance Cymru
+- St John Ambulance Cymru

-- 776 St John Scotland
+- St John Scotland

-- 777 St Andrew's First Aid
+- St Andrew's First Aid

-- 778 St John Ambulance Northern Ireland
+- St John Ambulance Northern Ireland

-- 779 Royal Voluntary Service
+- Royal Voluntary Service

-- For more information refer to Emergency Response and Recovery: Non statutory guidance

-accompanying the Civil Contingencies Act.
+For more information refer to Emergency Response and Recovery: Non statutory guidance accompanying the Civil Contingencies Act.

-- 782 STRATEGIC ACTIONS

-- 783 Fire and rescue services should:

-Reference Strategic action Comment 12496 Be involved in local pre-planning for the reception centres that may be required for a major incident Amend 12497 Be involved in developing local support service arrangements for the people who may be affected by a major incident Amend 12498 Ensure that relevant operational and fire control personnel understand the local arrangements for obtaining logistical and public support assistance for a major incident Amend
+Reference Strategic action Comment 12496 Make appropriate arrangementsBe involved in with local authorities and partner agencies for pre-planninged public for the reception centres that may be required for a major incidentas part of the community risk assessment Amend 12497 Be involved in Ddeveloping local guidance and appropriate support service arrangements on the available support services for the people who may be affected by a majoremergency incidents Amend 12498 Ensure that incident commanders relevant operational and fire control personnel have an understanding of the processes and local arrangements for obtaining logistical and local emergency public support services assistance for a major incident Amend